 - Anaphylactic shock: Unconsciousness, respiratory arrest – call emergency services immediately!

-Signs of secondary infections
+Signs of Secondary Infections

-During pregnancy and breastfeeding
+During Pregnancy and Breastfeeding

-Emergency: Stings in the mouth and throat
+Emergency: Stings in the Mouth and Throat Area

-- Call emergency doctor immediately (112)
+- Call emergency services immediately (112)

-- Let them suck on ice cubes
+- Let them suck ice cubes

 - Cool compresses around the neck